Sarah Katreen Hoggatt

 Now, far from the theology Sarah had as a child with heaven and hell, saved and not saved, is the felt undercurrent that everything is in one flow and she trusts the hand encouraging her on.
 To her, the journey feels more like an ever-widening circle instead of a line.
 Sarah remains quite happy to simply hold space for the questions and to share that journey of questioning with others who have wonderings of their own.

-Now married to her wife Monica, Sarah lives in Salem where she designs books, serves as a spiritual director, and works in communications.
-She still walks out of that same library grinning with a huge stack of books and is working on another book of her own in between attending art group and making people laugh for the pure joy of it.
+Sarah lives in Salem, Oregon, where she designs books, serves as a spiritual director, and works in communications.
+She still walks out of that same library grinning with a huge stack of books and recently published two new books of her own in between attending art group, learning to play the classical guitar, and making people laugh for the pure joy of it.